nhb15/LUClinicDB_COMP453/README.md

 - **Use an appropriate structure for your project package.
 Any of the structures that we used in class is fine.
 I would recommend using the structure that we used for Lab-4-c, as that is a good starting point for the project.**

-  * In progress (Nate and Anshul).
+  * (Nate and Anshul).
 The LuClinic file holds all the routes, exclusively.

 ---